LogoLogo

 Connect Runtime Container to Your Operation

-Based on the notes provided in the image, I'll help you create a tutorial on accessing the agent runtime after deploying it to Docker.
-This tutorial will explain the steps for building the Docker container, deploying the agent, and accessing the runtime for inference or interaction.
+Based on the notes provided in the image, I'll help you create a tutorial on accessing the agent system runtime after deploying it to Docker.
+This tutorial will explain the steps for building the Docker container, deploying the agent system, and accessing the runtime for inference or interaction.

-Tutorial: Accessing the Agent Runtime After Deploying to Docker
+Tutorial: Accessing the Agent System Runtime After Deploying to Docker

-Once you have packaged and deployed your agent inside a Docker container, the next step is accessing its runtime for operations like model inference.
-This tutorial will guide you through the process of building and running the Docker container and then connecting to the agent's runtime for further interactions.
+Once you have packaged and deployed your agent system inside a Docker container, the next step is accessing its runtime for operations like model inference.
+This tutorial will guide you through the process of building and running the Docker container and then connecting to the agent system's runtime for further interactions.

 Step 1: Preparing the Dockerfile and Environment

-To deploy the agent to Docker, we need to first create a Dockerfile.
-The Dockerfile will package the necessary runtime, model, and environment for the agent.
+To deploy the agent system to Docker, we need to first create a Dockerfile.
+The Dockerfile will package the necessary runtime, model, and environment for the agent system.

 1. Dockerfile Setup: Your Dockerfile should contain the following key components: